 Procedures are considered permanent because pigment is tattooed into the upper reticular part of the dermal layer of the skin and cannot be washed off.
 However, as with any tattoo or colorant (pigment) in general, fading can and often does occur, requiring periodic maintenance referred to as color re-enhancement or color refreshing.
 The fact that most people will require periodic color refreshing of their permanent cosmetics is the opportune time to work with your technician to reevaluate your overall appearance profile and determine if any changes are appropriate.
 Longevity varies from person to person depending on their life style (sun exposure), the color(s) used for the permanent cosmetic procedure, and are also thought to be affected by topical products applied to the skin.

-The average cost per procedure varies but usually averages between $400-$700.
-Advanced work may be charged at $150 to $250 per hour.
+The average cost per procedure varies but usually averages between $500-$800.
 Many of these procedures are commonly referred to as para-medical procedures.
 The cost of the procedure should not be the most important issue when consulting a potential permanent cosmetic professional.
 Most important is the training and skill of the person performing the procedure.
 The technician should be licensed with the health department and hold a facility permit and pass yearly inspections.